 Volunteer at an organized clean-up event

-Many East Bay cities host community-wide clean-ups or self-guided opportunities, including Oakland, Hayward, Berkeley, Albany, Piedmont, and East Bay Regional Parks.
+Many East Bay cities host community-wide clean-ups or self-guided opportunities, including Oakland, Hayward, Berkeley, Richmond, and East Bay Regional Parks.
 Find one that fits your family’s schedule, interests, location, and mood.

 Take a hike in the great outdoors.